 - Loss of family relationships or loss of consortium

 Insurance companies often will give their clients lowball offers that do not come close to compensating them for what they have gone through.
 This is why you need a compassionate lawyer on your side.
 Our Ohio motorcycle accident attorneys can help you file your motorcycle injury claim and negotiate with the insurance company to help you receive the maximum compensation possible for your injuries.

 Before mounting your bike, make sure you have taken every possible precaution to keep yourself safe.
 Choose a helmet that has been manufactured to meet or exceed federal regulations.
 Always wear your helmet, even if you’re just going around the block.
 Choose clothing made from durable, protective leather to reduce the chances of experiencing painful road rash.
 Remember that your clothing, helmet, and eye gear are the only protection you have against serious motorcycle accident injuries.

 If you are involved in a wreck, try to take photos of the damage.
 Also, never assume you don’t need medical attention.
 You should go to the hospital and see a doctor, even if you feel fine.
 Injuries, especially internal ones, tend to show up hours or even days later.
 By that time, it may be too late to file an insurance claim to cover your medical bills.

 Suffering From Motorcycle Accident Injuries?
 Call Us Today for Help

 At Kisling, Nestico & Redick, we have seen numerous motorcycle accidents caused by negligent drivers.
 If you or a loved one suffer from one or more motorcycle accident injuries, you may be worried about how you will pay your mounting medical bills.
 Our team of attorneys can help seek compensation on your behalf.

-Contact today to schedule a free case consultation.
+Call 1-800-HURT-NOW today to schedule a free case consultation.